lizmat/raku-all-modules/zostay/P6SGI/README.md

 3.0 Header Done
 ---------------

-The `p6sgix.header.done` environment variable, if provided, MUST be a vowed [Promise](http://doc.perl6.org/type/Promise).
+The `p6wx.header.done` environment variable, if provided, MUST be a vowed [Promise](http://doc.perl6.org/type/Promise).
 This Promise MUST be kept when the server is done sending or processing the response header.
-The Promise MUST be broken if the server is unable to or will not send the application provided headers.
+The Promise MUST be broken if the server is unable or unwilling to send the application provided headers.

 This is not an exhaustive list, but here are a few possible reasons why this Promise MAY be broken: